Language: EN

 Your variable is in room 0x23

-It’s like when we go to reserve a room in a hotel.
-We go to the reception, ask for a room, and when they finish they have to tell us what number it is.
+It’s like when we go to book a room in a hotel.
+We go to the reception, ask for a room, and when they finish, they have to tell us what number it is.

 Many languages have the concept of POINTER.
 Feared by some, loved by others, and overrated by almost everyone, the truth is that the term does not leave anyone indifferent.

 So what is a pointer?
-A POINTER is one of the simplest mechanisms for referencing.
-It is not the simplest, or the most difficult, or the most powerful.
+A pointer is one of the simplest mechanisms of referencing.
+It is not the simplest, nor the most difficult, nor the most powerful.
 It is simply one of the simplest.

-Basically, a POINTER is a variable that contains a memory address where there is a value.
-Pointers are called that because they “point” to a memory location.
+Basically, a pointer is a variable that contains a memory address, where there is a value.
+Pointers are called that way because they “point” to a memory address.

-So, POINTERS are a mechanism for making REFERENCES.
+As I said, POINTERS are a mechanism to make REFERENCES.
 All pointers are references, but not all references are pointers.
 There are other mechanisms, some better and some worse.

 Internally, probably, all reference systems use pointers to a greater or lesser extent.
-Although in the end, this is saying nothing.
-Yes, and everyone will use memory addresses and bytes, and things, so what?
+Although in the end, this doesn’t say much.
+Yes, and all will use memory addresses and bytes and things, and what?

-So I’m going to demystify the concept of POINTER.
-It is much more important that you understand the abstract concept of REFERENCE.
+So I am going to demystify the concept of a pointer.
+What is much more important is that you understand the abstract concept of reference.
 Pointers are a particular case of implementing a referencing system.